-Miller Park Food, Tip #2: Bratchos.
-My apologies for not getting a picture of the bratchos.
+Miller Park Food, Tip #3: Bratchos.
+My apologies for not having a picture of the bratchos.
 I couldn’t find a basket on display, and I couldn’t order one after the AJ Bombers burger and a plate of Rounding Third wings.

 But the bratchos are not to be passed up on otherwise.
 It’s new at Miller as of 2015…and new as a food item that I’ve ever seen.
 Bratchos are kettle chips covered with four kinds of crumbled sausage (chorizo, Italian, Polish, and bratwurst, the staples at Brewers games), cheese sauce, sour cream, jalapenos, and sauerkraut.

 It’s pretty much like a mishmash of a loaded brat with chips, but I’ve never seen them combined before.
 As professional eaters say when eating odd foods together, it all ends up in the same place anyway.

-Those are three unusual and tasty stuffs on the Miller Park food menu, but there’s a lot more, like the Nachos on a Stick, the Smoke Shack Ham Dinger, and the inimitable Zaffiro’s pizza.
-Be sure to plan ahead…
+Those are three unusual and tasty stuffs on the Miller Park food menu, but there’s a lot more, like the Smoke Shack Ham Dinger, J. Agave’s tacos and the inimitable Zaffiro’s pizza.
+Stay tuned.